 Nerve blocks consist of injecting a local anesthetic into a specific nerve or group of nerves.
 This “blocks” pain signals, stopping them from getting to the central nervous system.

-- Side effects of nerve blocks include elevated blood sugar, soreness, bleeding, and itching.
+- Side effects include elevated blood sugar, soreness, bleeding, and itching.
 However, this is a very safe procedure, with minimal risk of complications.

 Pain Management Injections